Victoria Fu

-Victoria Fu (born 1978) is an American visual artist who is working in the field of digital video and analog film, and the interplay of photographic, screen based, and projected images.
+Victoria Fu is an American visual artist who is working in the field of digital video and analog film, and the interplay of photographic, screen based, and projected images.

 Education

 Fu received her MFA from the California Institute of the Arts (CalArts), MA (Phi Kappa Phi) in art history from the University of Southern California, and BA (with distinction) in art from Stanford University.
 Fu attended the Skowhegan School of Painting and Sculpture and the Whitney Independent Study Program.

 Career

 Fu is co-founder of ARTOFFICE.org (with Julie Orser), an organization established in 2006 dedicated to artists's film and video.
 She is currently an Associate Professor of the Visual Arts and Co-Director of Film Studies at the University of San Diego.
 Her work has been described as questioning the "cultural and psychological spaces of viewership that define the cinematic."
 In Artillery, Seth Hawkins writes her "work transitions seamlessly from photo to film."
 She is a 2015 Film and Video Fellow of the John Simon Guggenheim Memorial Foundation.